mshang/syntree/README.md

 * Adjustable appearance.
 * Linkable, i.e. parses the query string.

-The app can be found at <http://mshang.github.com/syntree/>
+The app can be found at <http://mshang.github.com/syntree/>.
+If you publish a paper with a tree drawn by this app, I would appreciate it if you sent me a link to your paper.

 For more details, see the [wiki](https://github.com/mshang/syntree/wiki).